SiddPlus/GitHubTutorial/The Casting of Frank Stone Development Journal.md

 ## Research (Week 1)

-For this project, I conducted extensive research on the source material, The Casting of Frank Stone
+For this project, I conducted extensive research on the source material, The Casting of Frank Stone, specifically on its gameplay mechanics to create a more immersive experience like the source material.
+I prioritized watching a entire gameplay walkthrough to develop a understanding of the source material.

 #### Sources